METALS-Zinc gains as deficit pushes inventories to new lows

 By Peter Hobson

-LONDON, Oct 23 (Reuters) - Zinc prices rose on Wednesday as available stocks in London Metal Exchange (LME) warehouses slipped to the lowest in more than two decades despite expectations of increased supply.
+LONDON, Oct 23 (Reuters) - Zinc prices rose on Wednesday as available stocks in London Metal Exchange (LME) warehouses slipped to their lowest levels in more than two decades despite expectations of increased supply.

 “The fundamental story is that the transition to a surplus market keeps being pushed back,” said ING analyst Wenyu Yao.